shatt3rbb/Secrets-Autoposter/README.md

 For further documentation or help please leave a message or email at stzaneti@physics.auth.gr

-Secrets-Autoposter by shatt3rbb and GeorgeGrig
+Secrets-Autoposter by shatt3rbb and GeorgeGrig.
-Enjoy!